bottkars/bottkars.github.io/_posts/2019-08-24-azurestack-loves-concourse-chapter3.md

 change the task name to get-vms-rg, and change the path of the task file to get-vms-rg.yml Add a Parameter for the Resource Group, in my case asdk.resource group the new task should look like this:
-*(note, i am using the parameters with prefiy asdk. in this example as this is my set of specicfic parameters for my asdk)*
+*(note, i am using the parameters with prefix asdk. in this example as this is my set of specific parameters for my asdk)*

 ```yml
 - name: get-vms-rg